 NB Range entries and comments are made on the basis of Distribution maps and assumptions as to how these will affect previous range maps, without having seen new range maps.
 1) Newly collated vegetation map information (HabMoS) has identified occurrences of this habitat which did not appear in previous Article 17 reporting distribution maps.
-Some of the new occurrences are outwith the currently-mapped range and would increase the surface area of the range around the edges and fill some gaps.
-NB only a cursory examination of additional occurrences has been possible, and while many are credible, there also appear to be errors.
-Any change in range would require verification.
+Some of the new occurrences are outwith the currently-mapped range and will increase the surface area of the range significantly, both around the edges and by filling in gaps.
+The location of these occurences is credible, as is a sample of the examples checked.
+NB only a cursory examination of additional occurrences has been possible, and while they appear credible, change in range must be regarded as tentative pending more full verification.
 2) For the previously-reported occurrences of the habitat, there is no evidence of any actual change in range in Scotland in the period 2006-2017.
 Within this period, persistence of the habitat has been confirmed in all the upland designated sites where it is a notified feature that have been checked (SCM database, extract A2298772).